This is my basic recipe for banana pudding. Like most cooks in the South,

 Instructions

-2. Cook over medium heat, stirring often with a whisk until thickened.
+2. Cook over medium heat, stirring constantly with a whisk until thickened.

 Whisk in butter and vanilla; set aside.